 | 10 | Mežaudze | Active forest stand, normal commercial zone.
 The main category for cirsma and other transactions.
 62% of all private compartments. |

-| 12 | Atmiruša mežaudze | Dead stand.
-Loss from insects, disease or wind.
+| 12 | Atmiruša mežaudze | Stand killed by insects, disease or wind.
 Usually requires sanitary felling. |

 | 14 | Izcirtums | Freshly cleared area.
 After cirsma, the compartment moves into this category.
 4% of private compartments. |

-| 21–23 | Pārējās meža platības | Other forest categories — glades, gaps, in-forest roads. |
+| 21–23 | Pārējās meža platības | Glades, gaps, in-forest roads. |

 | 31, 32, 34 | Non-forest zone | Dirt roads, drainage, infrastructure. |